This page will list the social events planned throughout the three-day Royal. Please visit this page regularly for updates.

 The HSPL is noted for:

-- the best B.N.A. reference collection in the world
+- the best British North America reference collection in the world;

-- historical collection of prospectus for International and Canadian stamp exhibitions
+- historical collection of prospectuses for international and Canadian stamp exhibitions;

 Contact firstname.lastname@example.org for more info.